 The leading decliner among Turkey’s top 10 export categories was its number 1 product export vehicles which fell -15.6%.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Turkey’s Most Valuable Export Products further down below.

 The following types of Turkish product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Turkey has highly positive net exports in the international trade of cars, trucks and tractors.
+Turkey has highly positive net exports in the international trade of knit or crochet clothing and accessories.
 In turn, these cashflows indicate Turkey’s strong competitive advantages under the knit or crochet clothing product categories.

-Overall Turkey incurred a -$29.6 billion deficit on all products for 2019.
-That amount is a -46.4% reduction from the -$55.1 billion in red ink one year earlier.
+Overall Turkey incurred a -$49.9 billion deficit on all products for 2020.
+That amount is a 68.9% increase from the -$29.6 billion in red ink one year earlier.

 Below are exports from Turkey that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Turkey’s goods trail Turkish importer spending on foreign products.